Your secret weapon against overwhelm & being ignored

-When I hit publish, I used to ignore the page with Substack’s sharing suggestions, and go straight to the article to read it one final time.
+After hitting publish, I used to ignore the page with Substack’s sharing suggestions.

 It was great.